handsontable/hyperformula/docs/guide/custom-functions.md

 :::

 ## Function name translations

-// TODO: merge this section with the simple custom function tutorial

 You can configure the name of your function with multiple translations.
 Your end users call your function by referring to those translations.